 7e.
 TEP (trans Equatorial Propagation)

-The Earth’s magnetic poles are not at the same location as the exact North Pole and South Pole, but are located about 1000 km from the real poles.
+The Earth’s magnetic poles are not at the same location as the exact North Pole and South Pole, but are located over 1000 km from the geographic poles.
 Therefore the magnetic equator does not run straight like the normal equator.

 TEP usually peaks between late afternoon and late evening.
 Signals tend to become stronger during the evening, but with more and sometimes extreme QSB.